AD

 A confident declaration used on TikTok and in sports culture to assert expertise or deep knowledge about basketball, often delivered with swagger.

-TikTok creators began using “I know ball” in several formats: reaction videos where they analyze NBA plays, POV skits where someone delivers a questionable sports opinion followed by the phrase, and duets where users debate basketball knowledge.
-The phrase’s brevity and confidence made it perfect for TikTok’s short-form format.
+On TikTok, the phrase appears in several formats: reaction videos where creators analyze NBA plays, POV skits where someone delivers a questionable sports opinion followed by the phrase, and duets where users debate basketball knowledge.
+The phrase’s brevity and confidence make it perfect for TikTok’s short-form format.
 By 2026, “I know ball” had become shorthand for sports credibility across the platform.

 The phrase also reflects TikTok’s broader sports culture, which values authenticity over traditional credentials.
 You don’t need to be a former player or ESPN analyst to say “I know ball” — you just need to back it up with solid takes.
 This democratization of sports commentary has created a new generation of basketball voices who built their credibility on TikTok rather than through traditional media.